-3. Use getServerStatus to see if there are problems logging into the database or creating the schema.
+5. Use getServerStatus to look for problems logging into the database or creating the schema.
 This command shows log messages from the server bootstrap process.

 Note: Before the server is completely up, getServerStatus does not require a login session, but after the server is up, it does.
 Thus, if you enter the getServerStatus call and get a "session expired" error, the server is up.